 Enforcement of Subpoenas.
 On the failure of a Person to comply with a subpoena, and not subsequently vacated or modified by the Commission or a Commission Delegee, the Commission or a Commission Delegee may apply to the Superior Court for an order to compel compliance with the subpoena; an order for costs and fees associated with the issuance and enforcement of the subpoena; or an order of contempt for any failure by a party to comply with a court order.

-The failure to cooperate with provisions of 935 CMR 500.302 may result in administrative or disciplinary action against the Licensee.
+The failure to cooperate with provisions of 935 CMR 500.302: Compliance Examination may result in administrative or disciplinary action against the Licensee.

 500.303: Unannounced Purchase for Purpose of Investigative Testing (Secret Shopper Program)